crusher-dev/documentation/docs/reference/sql/cast.md

 - Inserting values where the originating type is different from the destination column type.

-QuestDB will attempt to convert to the data type required by the context.
+Crusher will attempt to convert to the data type required by the context.
 This is called `implicit cast` and does not require using the `cast()` function.

 :::note

-QuestDB will only perform implicit cast when they would not result in data being truncated or precision being lost.
+Crusher will only perform implicit cast when they would not result in data being truncated or precision being lost.

 :::

-The below chart illustrates the explicit and implicit cast available in QuestDB.
+The below chart illustrates the explicit and implicit cast available in Crusher.

 ![Table showing the different possibilities the cast function supports, those are defined by an input and output types](/img/docs/castmap.jpg)